utspect/InstaGibPlus/README.md

 The color of the HitMarker when damaging enemies.
 Fades over [HitMarkerDuration](#hitmarkerduration) to completely transparent.

+Note that transparency is based on color brightness, and black is completely transparent.

 ## HitMarkerTeamColor
 **Type: color**
 **Default: (R=0,G=0,B=255,A=255)**

 The color of the HitMarker when damaging teammates.
 Fades over [HitMarkerDuration](#hitmarkerduration) to completely transparent.

+Note that transparency is based on color brightness, and black is completely transparent.

 ## HitMarkerSize
 **Type: float**